-#7 Crush the knee
+#2 Crush the knee

-- Lie on your back with the operated leg extended and the ankle resting on a pillow or rolled towel. - Push the knee of the operated leg towards the mattress by contracting your thigh muscles and pulling your toes towards you. - Hold the contraction for 5 seconds. - Release, then repeat.
+- Lie on your back with the operated leg extended and the ankle resting on a pillow or rolled towel. - Push the operated knee towards the mattress by contracting your thigh muscles and pulling your toes towards you. - Hold the contraction for 5 seconds. - Release, then repeat.

-#8 Remove the foot from the bed
+#3 Remove the foot of the bed